madewhere/madewhere.co/content/about.md

 description: About us, and the products we list.
 ---

-Products is a website dedicated to specific types of goods; those that are:
+madewhere is a website dedicated to specific types of goods; those that are:

 * Built to last
 * Made in countries with reasonable labor laws